How To Treat Brown Spots on Fiddle Leaf Fig (An Easy Guide)

 Once you’ve removed the damaged leaves, let the plant rest in a warm location until new growth appears.

-How To Prevent Brown Spots on Fiddle Leaf Fig Plants
+Preventing Brown Spots on Your Fiddle Leaf Fig Plants

 Fiddle leaf figs, the Ficus lyrata, are a popular type of houseplant.
 Still, when the growing conditions aren’t right, they can suffer from various problems, including brown spots on the leaves.